BettercareHealth/bettercare/congenital-disorders/test-1.md

 ---
 book: Congenital Disorders
-title: Test 1.
+title: Quiz 1.
 Introduction to congential disorders
 layout: test
 ---

 Please choose the one most correct answer to each question or statement.

-# Test 1: Introduction to congenital disorders
+# Quiz 1: Introduction to congenital disorders

 1. What is a congenital disorder?
 	-	An abnormality of structure present at birth